 In the wake of the Lord Myners report into the rigidity of Premiership Rugby’s salary cap, Lansdown has issued an open letter declaring the marquee player allowance and the existing cap should remain.

 Bristol will welcome Kyle Sinckler and Semi Radradra to Ashton Gate his summer, with full-back Charles Piutau already one of the club’s marquee players – a status denoted by clubs to players whose salaries won’t count towards the cap.

-The Myners report recommendation 66 changes to regulations following a three-month long public review, one being the removal of marquee rules.
+The Myners report recommendation 66 changes to regulations following a three-month long public review.

 Despite the financial ramifications of the Premiership and European rugby being suspended, Lansdown explained why he opposed changes.

 Lansdown wrote: “the club believe strongly in protecting the marquee rule.
 Not only do we have long-term contractual obligations that we have planned and budgeted for, it’s difficult to compete at the highest level domestically and in Europe without the ability to recruit the best players.

 “The Premiership is the best rugby competition on the planet.
 Removing the best talent would dilute the appeal and impact on its ability to compete in the global market.
 High quality rugby in front of large crowds breeds healthy competition and is only a good thing for the sport and its long-term sustainability.”